Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Method

 \section{Method}

 Analyzing implicit quotas is difficult: First, whether or not hiring is gender blind is in most cases unobservable, and the decision rule used by employers can only be inferred from observed outcomes using mostly unobservable individual characteristics. (see e.g. \cite{Arciharvardnber}).
-Second, because the implicit quota itself is not known, the probability of hiring/admitting a woman is not \emph{uniformly} lower given the same observable characteristics but depends on others from the same group already in the pool.
+Second, because the implicit quota itself is not known, the probability of hiring a woman is not \emph{uniformly} lower given the same observable characteristics.
 Here, I exploit the fact that many departments at different universities offer the same discipline and thus hire from the same hiring pool.
-Let $s \in \{1,...,S \}$ an index for the discipline.
-For a given probability of hiring a woman $p_s$ in discipline $s$ for -- which corresponds to the observed share of women within a discipline-- the distribution of women across departments should follow a known distribution.
+Let $s \in \{1,...,S \}$ be an index for the discipline.
+For a given probability of hiring a woman $p_s$ in discipline $s$ -- which I treat as known and which corresponds to the observed share of women within a discipline (see Figure (\ref{fig:fem_share_econ}))-- the distribution of women across departments should follow a known distribution.
 Intuitively, if the number of departments is large enough, even for $p_s$ quite low or quite high, we would expect ``tail events'' such as departments with zero women or departments with many women to occur.
 The challenge then becomes how to quantify and formally argue what an ``unusual distribution'' looks like.